Walk Like An Egyptian In London – Bring Cairo To The Capital

-This museum is not dedicated exclusively to the Middle East but does offer your best chance this side of the Suez Canal to see a Sarcophagus by candlelight as well as the current Egypt Uncovered exhibition.
+This museum is not dedicated exclusively to the Middle East but does offer your best chance this side of the Suez Canal to see a Sarcophagus by candlelight as well as the constant stream of Egypt-inspired exhibitions.
 General admission is free.

 Regent’s Park Mosque

-You can marvel at what’s also known as The London Central Mosque from the outside anytime you like.
-You could do a lot worse than a walk from Edgware Road via Lisson Grove to the mosque on a sunny day and leave it at that, or you can go inside.
+You can marvel at what’s known as The London Central Mosque anytime you like.
+You could do a lot worse than a walk from Edgware Road via Lisson Grove to the mosque on a sunny day and enjoy the view from outside, or, regardless of your religion, you can go inside.

 The British Library

 The British Library is another amazing free London resource, which holds two well-preserved Egyptian Qu’urans from the 14th Century amongst its treasures.
 No need to ‘book’ for this (sorry).

 London’s most famous symbol of the close relationship between Britain and Egypt is the misleadingly-named Cleopatra’s Needle.
 The 180-ton monument lies on the embankment along with two replica sphinxes but the obelisk pre-dates Cleopatra herself by a full millennia.

 It was moved from Heliopolis (in modern day Cairo) to Alexandria by the Romans, served as a monument to Mark Anthony and was buried in sand for 2000 years, before being shipped to the UK from Egypt in 1877.

 The shipping is an entire story in itself: encased in a specially-designed metal ship nicknamed Cleopatra, the needle was lost then found again at sea before being erected on the Thames.

 Legend has it the base bears the following very English tongue-in-cheek inscription: